Skip to content

 In this tutorial, we build a complete PyRIT red teaming setup from scratch.
 By the end, you will have:

-• A working PyRIT installation connected to both cloud and local LLM targets
+• A working PyRIT installation connected to a local Ollama target (and optionally your own cloud-hosted application)

 • A single-turn attack pipeline that sends adversarial prompts and scores responses automatically